Tonewoods Explained!

 Last but not least: blackwood!
 Blackwood is an acacia wood species that is sometimes compared to Hawaiian koa, another acacia species.
 Its tonal range is similar to both koa and mahogany, featuring a strong midrange focus that is dry, clear and warm, with a splash of top-end shimmer and richness comparable to Indian rosewood.
 The overall volume and projection are strong.
 Blackwood also is sourced from forests that are responsibly managed, making it a sustainable wood for guitar making.

 Blackwood goes well with different playing styles, depending on the body style and top pairing.
 For example, a cedar top will help bring out a springy, woody, warm low end with a rich overtone complement that fingerstylists may really enjoy.
 Stronger strummers and flatpickers will match up well with a bigger body and might be better suited with a spruce top.
-We often see blackwood on guitars from Lowden and Maton.
+We often see blackwood on guitars from Maton.

 Fretboard Woods